-A total of 30 healthy subjects (15 women aged 22-36 years, mean age 29 years and 15 men aged 21-40 years, mean age 31 years) were included in the study (for the group characteristics, see Table 1).
-None of the studied subjects exhibited any renal, hepatic, gastrointestinal, pulmonary or oncological diseases.
+A total of 30 healthy subjects (15 women aged 22-36 years, mean age 29 years, and 15 men aged 21-40 years, mean age 31 years) were included in the study (for the group characteristics, see Table 1).
+None of the exhibited subjects any renal, gastrointestinal, pulmonary or oncological diseases.
 They were considered healthy according to a physical examination and routine laboratory tests.
 All study participants were informed of all risks and gave written informed consent to participate in this study, which was approved by the Hospital Committee on Human Research (Regional Hospital of Pardubice, Czech Republic) according to the Helsinki Declaration.